 Is Cape Town in winter worth visiting?

 Is Cape Town worth visiting in winter?
-Lots of people say yes!
+Most definitely yes!
 Although summer is the most popular season for visitors, winter in Cape Town is something of a best kept secret.
 Don’t let the risk of rain and clouds put you off, Cape Town has some amazing experiences in store for you and you can enjoy them without the crowds and heat of summer.
 There will be rainy days and colder weather but there are still plenty of things to do in Cape Town in winter.
-Check below for the pros and cons:
+Check below for the pros and cons of Cape Town’s ‘secret season’:

 Winter weather: While Cape Town’s winter temperatures are generally mild, it is cooler and wetter than in the summer.
 Beach days are less likely, whilst a rainy day can put a damper on outdoor activities in Cape Town.